Julianne Hough Shares Positive Message To Instagram Followers: ‘I Feel You. I’m With You’

 “This is beautiful!!” one follower exclaimed.

-“Needed this.” another chimed.
+“Needed this,” another chimed in.

 The multi-talented star has been vocal about her own struggles to find herself and to keep a positive outlook.
 People previously shared that before she would go on to become a two-time champion and host on Dancing with the Stars, she suffered from mental illness.
 While at the #WOW Wonder of Women Summit annual conference in Los Angeles, Hough revealed that she faced anxiety and depression at a young age.
 She also revealed that while she was in the throes of her illness, dance acted as a release for her.